Bar Trends of the Future: 2020 Predictions

 - Laid out of the back bar is changing, with bars simplifying the way guests choose spirits.

-- Bars are bringing transparency with flavour and pricing to their back bar
+- Bars are bringing transparency with flavor and pricing to their back bar

 - A simple substitution of animal-based ingredients can offer vegan alternatives to classic cocktails.